sudomesh/node-whisperer-program/workshops/babel.md

 ## Babel
 ### What do we mean when we say that two or more nodes are "meshing" with each other?
+For peoplesopen, "these two nodes are meshing" is another way of saying "these two devices are sharing their routing tables with each other via babeld."
 If a device has an IPv4 address within the mesh subnet, then it can "mesh" with other devices by managing its routing table via Babel.

 ### How can we watch Babel babble?
 Just run `tcpdump -n -i mesh5` on the node!